MafaldaBarros/Pluto-SDR-802.11a-receiver-/WIKI.md

 Correct de-interleaving is essential because:

-- The Viterbi decoder expects bits in a very precise order.
 - If bits are fed in scrambled form, the convolutional code structure breaks, and decoding fails.

 ---